 C. Michiel van Katwijk (President), having his business address at AEGONplein 50, 2591 TV, The Hague, The Netherlands, is also Executive Vice President and Group Treasurer of AEGON N.V.
-In that capacity, Mr. van Katwijk acts as head of the Treasury Group Staff department.
+In his capacity as President of AFC, Mr. Van Katwijk provides oversight in regard to the activities of AFC.

-Craig D. Vermie (Vice President, Secretary and General Counsel), having his business address at 4333 Edgewood Road NE, Cedar Rapids, IA 52499, USA, is also Senior Vice President, Secretary and General Counsel of AEGON USA, Inc. In that capacity, Mr. Vermie acts as the chief legal officer of AFC and maintains the records of all meetings of the stockholders and the Board of Directors.
+Craig D. Vermie (Vice President, Secretary and General Counsel), having his business address at 4333 Edgewood Road NE, Cedar Rapids, IA 52499, USA, is also Senior Vice President, Secretary and General Counsel of AEGON USA, LLC.
+In that capacity, Mr. Vermie acts as the chief legal officer of AFC and maintains the records of all meetings of the stockholders and the Board of Directors.
 He is the custodian of all contracts, deeds, documents and all other indicia of title to properties owned by AFC and of its other corporate records.

-M. Craig Fowler (Treasurer), having his business address at 400 West Market Street, Louisville, KY 40202, USA, is also Treasurer and Vice President of AEGON USA, Inc. In that capacity, Mr. Fowler acts as the Treasurer of AEGON USA, Inc., who has custody of the funds and securities of AFC and keeps complete and accurate accounts of receipts and disbursements on the books of AFC
+M. Craig Fowler (Treasurer), having his business address at 400 West Market Street, Louisville, KY 40202, USA, is also Treasurer and Vice President of AEGON USA, LLC.
+In that capacity, Mr. Fowler acts as the Treasurer of AEGON USA, LLC, who has custody of the funds and securities of AFC and keeps complete and accurate accounts of receipts and disbursements on the books of AFC